Asif-Zaman-Suvo/NodeJS-MySQL-CRUD/README.md

-# NodeJS-MySQL-CRUD

-Node JS + MySQL CRUD Application practice
+# Node.js + MySQL CRUD Operation
+Content Discussed :
+- How to Connect MySQL DB from Node.js
+- Execute MySQL Query From Node.js
+- Use of MySQL Store Procedure in Node.js.